Ravi123Maurya/Chatora/README.md

 This project is licensed under the MIT License — feel free to use and adapt with attribution.

 ## 🙏 Acknowledgements
-- Inspired by Hindu mythology and cultural heritage.

 - Thanks to the open‑source community for tools and libraries.